 And yes, although consumers are more informed than two decades ago, the onboarding of transforming buying habits is a slow drip.

 For instance, on a recently commissioned poll, only 22% of women opt for purchasing paraben-free products and only 18% say synthetic fragrances deter them from buying a product.
-While only 11% avoid products with mineral oil even though it’s crude oil.
+While only 11% avoid products with mineral oil even though it’s a by product of crude oil.

 But there are tools that can sway us towards change.
-THINK DIRTY is a simple app that puts us back in control of our personal care regimen.
-The app allows anyone to scan a product’s barcode and results in an overall safety rating.
+THINK DIRTY is a simple app that puts us more in control of our personal care regimen.
+This app allows anyone to scan a product’s barcode and results in an overall safety rating.
 Think Dirty also provides information about each ingredient worthy of major side-eye.

 Why do we compromise our health in the name of CARE?
 Why does a “natural” or “organic” label make all well with our souls even though the Clorox Company owns Burt’s Bees and DR. ANDREW WEIL FOR ORIGINS is loaded with synthetics?
 This leads to my next point—Social Media.